How can we develop healthy habits without making ourselves a prisoner of our routines

 So that's the first thing we need to do.
 Consider our future selves.
-Two weeks ago I completed the 75 hard challenge.
+In march 23' I completed the 75 hard challenge.
 Definitely not because I wanted to.
 Well I wanted to complete it, I didn't want to do it.
 But I did it because I wanted to strengthen my discipline.
-I tend to give up when things get mundane or hard.
+I tend to give up when things get hard.
 I want to switch things up or do something different.
 But by doing the 75 hard it challenged that.
 It pushed my discipline to a whole other level.
-Not because I wanted too but I knew I needed too.
-I knew after it I would be changed for the better.
+Not because I wanted too but I knew I needed to.
+I knew after it, I would be changed for the better.
 And now that I am finished I know my weaknesses but also that I can do hard things.
 And I can do things I don't want to do.
 So what are the things you keep pushing off that you know will benefit you?
 This could be as simple as going to the dentist (me lol) or getting that gym membership.
 Or cutting yourself off after one TV episode rather than binging them every weekend.
 What are those big or small things you know you need to do but are putting it off?
 Consider your future self.

 Now that you have some thoughts churning.
 It's time to think of some goals we may have.
 Whether it's getting healthier.
 Or changing your lifestyle.
 Let's clarify them so we have an attainable goal.
 Is getting healthier eating 70% nutrient dense foods?
 Or Only watching 5 episodes a week of your show.
 Or losing those 30 pounds that have crept up over the years.
 Define those goals.
 Write them down.